top of page

 This occurs when you automatically assume the worst possible outcome.
 For example, you may make a small mistake at work but you might immediately think you’ll be fired.

-2. All-or-Nothing Thinking
+2. All or Nothing Thinking

-Also known as black-and-white thinking, this pattern leads you to see situations as either a complete success or a total failure, with no middle ground.
+Also known as black and white thinking, this pattern leads you to see situations as either a complete success or a total failure, with no middle ground.
 For example, if you don’t perform perfectly on a task then you may feel like you’ve failed, ignoring any progress you made.

 3. Overgeneralisation